riconaranjo/COMP-2404/README.md

 ```

 ## Order of Execution
-- constructor: parent to child
+- constructor: parent to child to data members
-- destructor:  child to parent
+- destructor:  data members to child to parent

+`// parent class may also have data members...`

 # 4.3 | Design Patterns
 A design pattern is a solution to a commonly occurring problem.